Hair follicle drug tests they can determine if a person has been using drugs or misusing prescription medications in the previous 3 months.

 Due to the study results, the researchers concluded that hair follicle tests do not provide reliable information regarding drug use in the general population.

 There is a range of different home kits for hair follicle drug testing on the market.
-People can purchase these kits either directly through the company’s website or from pharmacies and online.
+People can purchase these kits either directly through the company’s website, from pharmacies, or from online retailers.

 Some drug testing kits are available for a flat fee that includes laboratory testing and all shipping costs.
 For other kits, a person pays a basic price for the actual kit and an additional amount depending on which drugs the laboratory tests for.